Dragnias/characterxyz/README.md

 $ npm run test:cov
 ```

+## Project building experience

+Started the project on 13-03-2023, reviewed through lots of websites and yt for the basics of Nest.js and creation of APIs.
+Started of with implementing through the mongoose module and mongoDb instead of TypeOrm and mysql xD.
+Had to restart the project again from scratch after realising the mistake, started anew on 15-03-2023 and my system refused to cooperate with me

 ## Support

 Nest is an MIT-licensed open source project.
 It can grow thanks to the sponsors and support by the amazing backers.
 If you'd like to join them, please [read more here](https://docs.nestjs.com/support).